I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 IS SHERWIN WILLIAMS PURE WHITE A WARM OR COOL WHITE?

 SW Pure white is considered to be a warm white.
 In comparison to some other white paint colors such as SW Ceiling Bright White, yes it’s certainly a warmer white.
-However, when you compare PW to SW Dover White, you can see how it is the cool white color of the two.
+However, when you compare PW to SW Dover White or BM Swiss Coffee, you can see how it is the cool white color of the two.

 Honestly, I find it to have the perfect balance of both warm and cool tones.